SFStefenon/OEDL-WBF/README.md

 The first step is to download the YOLOv8.
 I recommend doing that from the official developer [Ultralytics](https://github.com/ultralytics/ultralytics).
 This version is based on PyTorch, and it is available for your machine or Google Colab.

-The second step to compute YOLO in your machine is to create the environment.
-Follows the example of how to do it:
+The second step in computing YOLO in your machine is to create the environment.
+Follow the example of how to do it:

 ```
 # Enter in the folder of your project